1981 LSU Tigers football team

+LSU opened its season before Labor Day for the first time in school history, moving its game vs. Alabama from November 7 to September 5 at the request of ABC, which televised the game nationally in prime time.
+It was Crimson Tide coach Bear Bryant's last visit to Tiger Stadium.

 The Tigers' second game, a 27–9 loss at Notre Dame, was Gerry Faust's inaugural outing as Fighting Irish coach.
 LSU returned to South Bend four years later and defeated Notre Dame 10–7 in what turned out to be Faust's last game at Notre Dame Stadium.

 LSU's 48–7 loss to in-state rival Tulane was its second largest margin of defeat in the series, eclipsed only by a 46–0 shutout at home in 1948.

+Dietzel was fired as LSU's athletic director on February 5, 1982 after LSU chancellor James Wharton learned of gross financial mismanagement within the athletic department.